AnanthCSE379/AnanthCSE379/README.md

 ## What I'm Working On

-**Studying Neural Networks Research Papers** : Currently doing an in-depth mathematical study on Regression, Classification models along with Neural Networks, to understand the probabilistic view of such models and their working.
+**Factory Mind** : Working on a Factory Simulation Model which can autonomously and dynamically adapt to changing work environments and demands.

 **YOLO Object Detection and Segmentation** : Working on a project which can detect presence of an object, perform segmentation and quantify the object to accurate real world metrics.